bayes-bats/tier2-freq-bayes/development/run-of-show.md

 3. Doing the applied activity
 4. Closing out the activity

 This document outlines at a high level the files (artifacts), aims, and cadence to be followed for each of the steps outlined above.
-The run of show is also built around the _5E Model Approach_ (engage, explore, explain, elaborate, and evaluate).
-The 5E Model is goes through two loops throughout the activity:
+The run of show is built around the _5E Model Approach_.
+The 5E Model goes as follows:

+- Engage: Get students interested
+- Explore: Students do self-directed inquiry
+- Explain: Give students conceptual tools
+- Elaborate: Let students work with the tools
+- Evaluate: Assess the learning outcomes

+The 5E Model goes through two loops throughout the activity:

-- The first loop is focused on the applied learning aspects of the activity, or the application of an approach focused on current issues.
+- The first loop is focused on the applied learning aspects of the activity, or the application of a statistical approach focused on current issues.
-- The second loop is focused on the conceptual learning aspects of the activity, or the ownership of the results that <ins>they</ins> discovered.
+- The second loop is focused on the conceptual learning aspects of the activity, or the ownership of the results that students discovered.

 The desired goals for each loop in the 5E Model are discussed in more detail below.